 Patience and Persistent

-Typically, insurance adjusters are handling hundreds of claims at the same time.
-Your claim is not their top priority.
-It’s not uncommon for a personal injury claim to take several months before a resolution is reached, especially in cases where you may have sustained serious injuries.
-Dealing with an insurance company will normally take patience and persistence.
-Don’t be afraid to make follow up calls, but don’t call excessively.
-Stay professional, but firm.
-In the end, it’s in your best interest to remain patient and not give the insurance company any reason to lowball, or deny your claim.
+Dealing with an insurance company will typically take patience and persistence.
+Don't be afraid to make follow-up calls, but don't call excessively.
+Stay professional but firm.
+In the end, it's in your best interest to remain patient and not give the insurance company any reason to lowball or deny your claim.